Fish farm manager

 Although not essential, you may decide to undertake some related postgraduate study to improve your progression prospects.
 Several universities and colleges offer postgraduate courses in fisheries management.

-The Institute of Fisheries Management runs distance learning courses, including a one-year Certificate Course and a two-year Diploma Course.
-It also produces a helpful booklet offering advice on entry into this career.
+The Institute of Fisheries Management runs distance learning courses, including a Certificate in Fisheries Management and a Diploma in Fisheries Management.
+It also produces a helpful Career Guide booklet offering advice on entry into this career.

 These qualifications are recognised by many employers and entitle you to professional status within the institute.
 This is particularly useful if you’re entering the industry with a non-relevant degree or diploma.
 Short courses in conjunction with the British Trout Association are provided by Sparsholt College.